YES Network: Other sports programming

+Production of Yankees games on other networks

 The YES Network also produces Yankees game broadcasts shown on Amazon Prime Video using the same on-air talent seen on the cable network.
 From 2002 to 2004, WCBS-TV carried the Yankees broadcasts, with WWOR taking over those rights later.
 WLNY-TV held the local broadcast television rights to the Nets but no longer does.
 The Yankees package was also simulcast on other television stations in the team's designated market region.

 YES also offers a Spanish-language feed of all of its Yankees game telecasts through the second audio program; this feed can also be heard on New York radio station WADO (AM), which current holds the contract to carry the Yankees' Spanish-language broadcasts.

+Basketball

 The network attempted to secure television rights to the New Jersey Devils, formerly owned by an affiliate of YankeeNets; after the team was sold to a different ownership group, the Devils opted to renew their contract with MSG Network and FSN New York in 2005, under a long-term agreement.

 YES broadcasts NBA TV's daily news and fantasy basketball shows (usually in the form of rebroadcasts, but occasionally showing live telecasts in the early morning drive time hours) and The Marv Albert Show.
 For a couple of years during the early 2000s, YES and NBA TV also both aired reruns of the basketball-centered drama series The White Shadow.
 The network also previously aired This Week in Baseball during the week throughout the Major League Baseball regular season, following each episode's original Saturday broadcast on Fox.
 The network had previously carried Major League Baseball: An Inside Look during the week throughout the league's regular season.